-A training needs assessment reduces weaknesses and gaps in knowledge to help a company achieve its goals.
-Not only this, but it can act as a marker for current ability and confidence that you can measure against in future.
+The training needs assessment reduces weaknesses and gaps in knowledge to help a company achieve its goals.
+It can also act as a marker for current ability and confidence that you can measure against in future.
 Training needs assessments are typically employed by in-house HR departments.

 You might want to ask for specific feedback on: